Erika Chambers: Biography

-According to Israeli journalist Ronen Bergman's book Rise and Kill First, Erika Chambers was born in the United Kingdom in 1948 to Marcus Chambers, an engineer who designed racing cars, and Lona, a singer and actress from a wealthy Czechoslovakian Jewish family, most of whom were killed in the Holocaust.
+According to Israeli journalist Ronen Bergman's book Rise and Kill First, Erika Chambers was born in the United Kingdom in 1948 to Marcus Chambers, an engineer who designed racing cars, and Lona, a singer and actress from a wealthy Czechoslovak Jewish family, most of whom were killed in the Holocaust.
 After studying at the University of Southampton, she moved to Australia before moving to Israel and studying hydrology at the Hebrew University of Jerusalem.
 In 1973, she was recruited by the Mossad.
 In 1975, she assumed a false British identity and began participating in Mossad operations.

 Munich Massacre

 During the 1972 Summer Olympics in Munich, eight members of Black September took hostage and ultimately killed 11 members of the Israeli Olympic team.

-Operation Wrath of God
+Mossad assassinations following the Munich massacre

 In response, Israel planned the assassination of those suspected of planning the operation.
 Ali Hassan Salameh, the leader of Black September and purported architect of the Munich Massacre, was one of those targeted.
 He was assassinated on 22 January 1979.